 June 29 WAITING TO HEAR

-For an athlete, there is no higher praise than the voice of his coach.
-Other people may praise you, but when your coach praises you, it is even more special.
-In a sense, a player waits to hear what the coach has to say before he really knows how to feel about his performance.
-A good coach will give praise where it is due.
+For a child, there is no higher praise than the voice of his parent, for a student-the voice of his teacher, for an athlete-the voice of his coach.
+Other people may praise you, but when that certain person praises you, it is even more special.
+In a sense, we wait to hear what that certain person has to say before we really know how to feel about our performance.
+And praise is only given where it is due.
 For a believer in Christ, what the Lord has to say is more important than what other people have to say about our lives.
 We need to be listening so that we can be quick to obey and quick to celebrate his pleasure in our lives.
-Are you waiting to hear what God has to say?
+What has God spoken to you recently?

 2 Kings 15:1-16:20